Marcelino Domingo: Biography

-Early life & political career
+Early life and political career

 Born in Tarragona, he obtained the title of a teacher in the city in 1903.
 In the same year, he moved to Tortosa, where he began to teach and came into contact with republican cliques.
 In Tortosa, he directed republican newspaper El Pueblo.

 His political career began in 1909 when he was elected a republican councillor for the Tortosa City Council.
 His influence in Republican groups was consolidated when he joined the General Council of the Republican Nationalist Federal Union (UFNR) and his subsequent election as a deputy in Cortes in the 1914 elections.
 However, he would leave the UFNR as a result of the failure of the electoral alliance with the radicals of Alejandro Lerroux in the 1914 elections.Domingo was linked to CNT.
 During his journalism career, he came to direct the Barcelona newspaper La Lucha, and was editor of the newspaper La Publicidad.
 During the Spanish crisis of 1917, he would publish a famous article in La Lucha, "¿Qué espera el Rey?", in which he harshly criticized the monarchy.